lukaszbudnik/migrator/CONTRIBUTING.md

 ./test/http-integration-tests.sh
 ```

-The `db/db_integration_test.go` uses go subtests and runs all tests agains 5 different database containers (3 MySQL flavours, PostgreSQL, and MSSQL).
+The `db/db_integration_test.go` uses go subtests and runs all tests agains 3 database containers (MySQL, PostgreSQL, and MSSQL).
 These databases are automatically provisioned by the docker-compose tool.